itpplasma/fprettify/README.md

 fprettify -h
 ```

+Notable toggles include `--whitespace-concat`, which controls whether the
+string concatenation operator `//` is surrounded by spaces when formatting.

 When cleaning up inline comments, `--strip-comments` removes superfluous whitespace in front of comment markers.
 Combine it with `--comment-spacing N` to specify how many spaces should remain between code and the trailing comment (default: 1).

 ## Editor integration